Skip to main content

 You can set a driver’s payout based on one or multiple parameters, depending on how you want to compensate your drivers.
 These parameters include:

-Per Shipment – This is the amount you pay your driver for each shipment they complete or handle, regardless of how many packages it contains.
+• Per Shipment – This is the amount you pay your driver for each shipment they complete.

-Per Shipment Distance – Drivers are compensated based on the distance traveled for each completed shipment, with the payout calculated according to the predefined rate per distance unit (e.g., per kilometer or mile).
+• Per Shipment Distance Drivers are compensated only upon completing the shipment, based on the distance from source to destination using a predefined rate per distance unit (e.g., per km or mile), with no additional pay for extra distance traveled.

-Per Hour – The value you set in this field is the amount you pay your driver for one hour of work.
-The system then multiplies this hourly rate by the total number of hours the driver worked, calculated from their check-in and check-out record.
+• Per Hour – The value you set in this field is the amount you pay your driver for one hour of work.

 Apply per Session — Important Note